mcurto/eDNA_Metagenomics/README.md

     -outfmt "6 qseqid sseqid staxids pident qlen length evalue bitscore" \
     -num_threads 10

-Reads that were not merged in the previous step R1 and R2 files were blasted separately using the same options.
+For the reads that were not merged in the previous step, the R1 and R2 files were blasted separately using the same options.

 ## Taxonomic classification